Actindo-AG/Documentation/DataHub/Operation/01_ManageETLMappings.md

 To apply changes or a new attribute mapping within an attribute set mapping, you can trigger the rerun of a single attribute mapping.
 It is recommended to use this function when only one or a few attribute mappings are affected.
-When a higher number of changes or new attribute mappings within an attribute set mapping was made, it is recommended to rerun all attribute mappings within the attribute set mapping, see [Rerun an attribute set mapping](#rerun-an-attribute-set-mapping).
+If a higher number of changes or new attribute mappings within an attribute set mapping has been made, it is recommended to rerun all attribute mappings within the attribute set mapping, see [Rerun an attribute set mapping](#rerun-an-attribute-set-mapping).

 #### Prerequisites

-At least one ETL attribute set mapping has been created, see [Create an ETL mapping](#create-an-ETL-mapping).
+At least one ETL attribute set mapping has been created, see [Create an ETL attribute set mapping](#create-an-etl-attribute-set-mapping).

 #### Procedure